kathysledge/smig/docs/examples/blog.md

 ### Search posts

-Use full-text search on title and content:
+Use full-text search on content:

 ```surql
 SELECT * FROM post